Estimated Quote Costing Overview

 If your Branch's "Daily Hours Before Overtime" is set to 0 or 24, CenPoint calculates a day to be an 8-hour workday.
 Otherwise it honors your "Daily Hours Before Overtime" in the branch settings as the number of hours in a workday

-Estimated Vehicle Cost on Portal
+Estimated Vehicle Cost

 Vehicle Costs can be found by going to More → List Management → Shop → Vehicles